sageikosa/TaskGateKeeper/README.md

 IDisposable in ASP.NET Service Scopes
 -------------------------------------
 The `IDisposable` interface is "special" in C# and .NET.
-There is a keyword (`using`) dedicated to simplifying proper management of classes that implement it.
+There is a keyword ([`using`](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/using-objects)) dedicated to simplifying proper management of classes that implement it.

 In the world of .NET dependency injection, `IServiceScope` is an `IDisposable` that (when disposed) will dispose all scoped services it resolved.
+[More Info](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-guidelines)

 ASP.NET uses a new `IServiceScope` per request when resolving dependencies, and disposes of it when the request ends.
 Therefore, any scope-registered `IDisposable` resolved in an ASP.NET request, will be disposed when the request ends.